biowalkerdev/windows-codeinjector/README.md

 ```
 After generation, copy the hex string

-Download and run the .exe
+Compile and run the .exe
+Afterwards, wait from 1 to 5 minutes for the program to bypass Windows Defender checks in the emulator.
-Enter what you selected when running any realname-reader script.
+When the programm started enter what you selected when running any realname-reader script.
 After paste the resulting code from msfvenom
 If everything went well, you will see the message Success and how many bytes were written in total.